Best Of19 min read

 Cons:

-• No native time tracking (needs integration)
+• No native time tracking (needs an add-on)

 • Guest/external user permissions are limited on lower tiers